weberandreaseu/educoding/README.md

 All tasks can be managed by privileged persons.
 The access level depend on the user's role (admin, lecturer, tutor or student).

 *Note: Educoding is work in progress.
 Not all features are implemented yet.
-It should not be used productive enviroments.*
+It should not be used in productive enviroments.*

 ## Requirements
 - An UNIX operating system (Windows is currently not supported).
 - Ruby, preferably in the latest version 2.3.1.
 To update Ruby, I recommend [rbenv](https://github.com/rbenv/rbenv).
 - [Bundler](https://github.com/bundler/bundler) to manage the dependencies.
 - Sqlite3 as the DBMS.
 Later, educoding will use PostgeSQL.
-- An installed JDK.
+- An installed [JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 Make sure that `java`and `javac` are in your path variable.

 ## Installation
 Clone this repository with `git clone https://github.com/weberandreaseu/educoding.git` or download the .zip.